-The CUAA PA program engages in ongoing planning and continuous quality improvement processes that establish short and long-term goals to achieve measurable outcomes that are used to improve programmatic quality and ensure effective monitoring of the program's compliance with accreditation standards.
+The CUAA PA Program engages in ongoing planning and continuous quality improvement processes to set short- and long-term goals aimed at achieving measurable outcomes.
+These processes are designed to enhance program quality and ensure effective monitoring of compliance with accreditation standards.

-The CUAA PA program is responsible for planning, implementing, and monitoring the educational quality improvement process, linking information gleaned from student course and program evaluations and assessment data with quality improvement and faculty development initiatives.
+The program is responsible for planning, implementing, and overseeing the educational quality improvement process.
+This includes integrating insights from student course and program evaluations, as well as assessment data, into quality improvement and faculty development initiatives.

-Student feedback is essential to ensure the highest level of academic effectiveness and fulfills a requirement of successful accreditation.

-Multiple surveys will be distributed throughout the didactic and clinical years and at six months after graduation to ensure data-driven decisions for the program.
+Student feedback is crucial for maintaining high academic effectiveness and meeting accreditation requirements.
+Multiple surveys will be distributed throughout the didactic and clinical years and six months after graduation to ensure data-driven decision-making for program enhancement.

-Students will be provided with evaluations electronically.
-Data collected will be kept confidential.

-The program welcomes criticism and ideas for improvement, which should be expressed professionally, politely, and constructively.
+Evaluations will be provided to students electronically, and all collected data will be kept confidential.
+The program encourages professional, polite, and constructive criticism and ideas for improvement.

-6.6.
+6.7.
 Responsibilities of Students to the CUAA PA Faculty

-In an effort to encourage a positive learning atmosphere of respect and goodwill among students and course instructors, CUAA PA program course directors have developed the following expectations:
+To foster a positive learning environment characterized by respect and goodwill between students and course instructors, the CUAA PA Program has established the following expectations for students:

-- Attend all required activities. - Be on time for sessions. - Show courtesy to guest speakers and patient models. - Quiet down when the class starts without reminding. - If you are late, enter the back; do not walk in front of the speaker.

-- Come prepared for class by completing all assigned readings or case reviews at which they will be discussed. - Participate actively in sessions; allow your classmates to participate too. - Use electronic devices appropriately. - Choose appropriate resources for course study and exam preparation. - Do not use or distribute exams, study guides, or tutorial materials handed down by students in the previous year's classes unless permitted by the course director.
+- Attendance: Attend all required activities without exception. - Punctuality: Arrive on time for all sessions. - Courtesy: Extend courtesy to guest speakers and patient models. - Classroom Conduct: Silence all electronic devices and minimize disruptions at the start of class without reminders. - Late Arrival: Enter the classroom quietly from the back if late, avoiding disruption to the speaker. - Preparation: Come prepared for class by completing all assigned readings and case reviews. - Participation: Engage actively in sessions and allow fellow students the opportunity to participate. - Use of Electronic Devices: Use electronic devices appropriately and in accordance with class policies. - Resource Selection: Utilize only approved resources for course study and exam preparation. - Exams and Study Materials: Do not use or distribute exams, study guides, or tutorial materials from previous years unless expressly permitted by the course director.

-For further details on student responsibilities to faculty and the CUAA PA program, refer to "CUAA PA Program Policies."
+For further details on student responsibilities to faculty and the CUAA PA Program, please refer to the "CUAA PA Program Policies."